NHSDigital/software-engineering-quality-framework/quality.md

 ### 9. Healthy code base
 * We're proud of the quality of our code!
-* It is clean, easy to read, and has great test coverage.
+* It is clean, easy to read, and safe to work with.

 ### 10. Testing
 * We have great test coverage.